 All of the saltwater species I’ve caught have come from the Gulf of Mexico or bodies of water tidally influenced by the Gulf.
 There are so many saltwater species out there that it would be pretty pointless to separate them by family, like I did with the freshwater fish, so I divided them between inshore and offshore species, of course most of the inshore species you can catch offshore too.
 If I caught it inshore, it got labelled as an inshore species.
 With the exception of the snook, you can catch all of these species in Louisiana or offshore of Louisiana.
 This list will only grow as I continue to make trips offshore and to Florida.
 Cobia, tripletail, mackeral, grouper, sharks, pelagics, etc. are all out there waiting to be caught.
 The list of saltwater species just in the Gulf seems infinite.

-UPDATE: Just got back from a week in Panama(Feb 2014), kayak fishing the Pacific Ocean where I landed 7-8 new species.
+Update, February 2014: Just got back from a week in Panama(Feb 2014), kayak fishing the Pacific Ocean where I landed 7-8 new species.

 Gulf of Mexico inshore species